wcchin/carlae/README.md

 	## section IV-1
 	## section IV-2
 	......

 will convert to

 	chapter I | chapter II | chapter III | chapter IV......

 each of the chapter I, II, and IV will have a dropdown menu showing the sections, and for chapter III, there will be a dropdown menu contain only chpater III itself.

 # Finishing

 That's all for now.

 ## Some example

+The example templates (skeleton, minimal, poole, milligram, pico, picnic) come with carlae.
+The skeleton templates separate the css files from the main template, whereas the rest all include the css in one template file.
+The css themes (skeleton, milligram, pico, and picnic) could be used to add more elements provided by the css.

 - [pyreveal page](https://wcchin.github.io/pyreveal/index.html)
 - [example of skeleton.css theme](https://wcchin.github.io/carlae/index.html)